Accounts

 7. Your right to inspect the accounts

 By the late spring each year, Councils start preparing their accounts for the financial year ending on 31 March of that year.
-For 2020/21 and 2021/22, Councils must prepare the draft (unaudited) accounts by 31st July and the audit of the draft accounts by the Council's auditor has to be completed by 30th September.
+For 2023/24, Councils must prepare the draft (unaudited) accounts by 31st May and the audit of the draft accounts by the Council's auditor has to be completed by 28th February 2025.
 Councils must then tell the public, by advertising, that their accounts and the other documents mentioned in sections 25 and 26 of the Local Audit and Accountability Act 2014 are available for people to inspect for 30 working days during the period of audit by the Council's auditor.

 The advert or notice must also give the dates, times and places where the public can see and copy the documents.
 Any person who is interested has the right to inspect and copy the accounts and any 'public interest reports' by an auditor or ask for copies to be delivered to them.
 There may be a reasonable charge (please see sections 13(2) and 14(1) of the ACA 1998).